exitus1/Video-Scripts/node.md

 Press yes, then okay, then finished.

 Next we'll set the resolution for VNC.
+(This step isn't needed, it's just to change the resolution)

 Run:

 ```sudo nano /boot/config.txt```